subhransusekhar/ml-workshop/docs/setup-v2.md

 b.
 Update the certificate for Airflow.

 ### Prerequisite Step:
 Before installing Open Data Hub you need to copy the KFDef file from a oublic git repository.
+<span style="color:yellow">** TODO: Change from Faisal's personal repo.**<span>
 1. Open the KFDef File from the github repository: https://github.com/masoodfaisal/odh-manifests/blob/master/kfdef/ml-workshop-limited.yaml
 2. Click the **Copy Raw Contents** button <img src="./images/install-1.png" alt="drawing" width="30"/> to copy the file contents to your clipboard.